satyajeetn/satyajeetn.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I will be joining, Department of Computer Science at Georgetown University starting Fall 2023 as a PhD Student.
+I am a first year PhD Student at [Georgetown University](https://cs.georgetown.edu).
 Previously, I was a masters student at Georgetown University where I was and will soon continue to be advised by [Alexander Golovnev](https://golovnev.org).

 I am interesed in Circuit Lower Bounds and Complexity theory broadly.